Milestone-Proposal:Linux-based Supercomputing

 “One of the most significant events that occurred in this period was when David (Bader) at University of New Mexico as a member of the Alliance created the first commercial off-the-shelf supercomputer, in other words a supercomputer built of PC server technologies and he put it on the National Technology Grid.
 So here was a commodity-built, PC-based endpoint going into the technology grid”

 “This is an historic event.
-It took resources from the Alliance, but it took David’s creative energies and innovation to do that…I want to just say to you David it was your vision that you could build a commodity off-the-shelf component, put is as an endpoint on the National Technology Grid that really was the original idea from straight back in ‘97 up until now.”
+It took resources from the Alliance, but it took David’s creative energies and innovation to do that…I want to just say to you David it was your vision that you could build a commodity off-the-shelf component, put it as an endpoint on the National Technology Grid that really was the original idea from straight back in ‘97 up until now.”

 David Bader to Receive 2021 IEEE CS Sidney Fernbach Award, IEEE Computer Society: https://www.computer.org/press-room/2021-news/david-bader-to-receive-2021-ieee-cs-sidney-fernbach-award